-Type 1 is distinct from other forms of Gaucher disease in that it usually does not affect the individual’s brain or spinal cord.
+Type 1 is distinct from other forms of Gaucher disease because it usually does not affect the individual’s brain or spinal cord.

-The perinatal-lethal form is a rare but severe form of Gaucher disease.
-This form usually leads to death in utero or shortly after birth.
-Infants with the disease have symptoms including enlarged liver and spleen, lowered number red blood cells and platelets, neurological problems, skin abnormalities, and often distinct facial features.
+The perinatal-lethal form is a severe form of Gaucher disease which usually leads to death of a developing fetus or shortly after birth.
+Infants with this form of Gaucher disease have symptoms including enlarged liver and spleen, lowered number red blood cells and platelets, neurological problems, skin abnormalities, and distinct facial features.

-As the name implies, the cardiovascular form of Gaucher disease causes symptoms involving the heart, notably a hardening of the mitral and aortic valves.
-If this symptom is severe, heart valve replacement may be required.
-In addition, the cardiovascular form causes symptoms including slightly enlarged liver and spleen, bone problems including pain, fractures, and arthritis, as well as difficulty controlling eye movement and a clouding of the eye’s cornea, which can affect vision.
-The cardiovascular form of the disease is sometimes called type 3C.
+The cardiovascular form of Gaucher disease causes symptoms involving the heart.
+Specifically, there is a hardening of the heart valves, an enlarged liver and spleen, bone problems including pain, fractures, and arthritis, as well as difficulty controlling eye movement and a clouding of the eye’s cornea, which can affect vision.

 How Common is Gaucher Disease?

 Type 1 Gaucher disease is the most common form of this disease.
 This type is particularly

 prevalent among people of Ashkenazi Jewish descent; approximately 1 in 800 is affected by the disease and 1 in 14 is a carrier.
 Other forms of Gaucher disease are rare.